 In preparing this report, we used data from the Census short form, which is available for all residents within each county, and the Census long-form, which is available for a representative sample of county residents.
 The actual Census count from the Census short-form and the weighted sample counts from the long-form may be slightly different.
 To preserve privacy and confidentially of the respondents, the census long-form data is available for geographic units with a minimum population of 100,000.
 In some cases a large county encompasses several such geographic units while in other cases a few neighboring counties are bundled together to form a geographic unit with 100,000 population.
 In large counties, the data for education, poverty threshold, living arrangement, marital status and disability rates are for the county alone, while smaller neighboring counties will show identical data, for the above indicators of need for assistance, for the bundled counties.
-If the data are aggregated for several counties the counties in the collection will be listed in the preface.
+The data in this report combine Clark and Miami Counties.